bemasc/ds-glue/draft-schwartz-ds-glue.md

              IN NS ns2.example.net.
 ~~~

-These records would be encoded in DSGLUE as:
+These Source Records would be encoded in DSGLUE as:

 ~~~
 $ORIGIN com.